StudentDX/Visualizer/README.md

 # Visualizer
 ACPS Spring,2019 - Final Project
 Sort Visualizer

 By Aryan Sharma and David Xiedeng

 Development Log:

 May 20

-David - wrote a visualizer and base draw functions
+David - wrote base of visualizer code and base draw functions

-Aryan - doing testing with bubble sort
+Aryan - random bars being placed, decided to include negative values, under the x axis

-May 21/22
+May 21

+David - created formal bubble sort class and renamed and worked on draw commands

-Aryan - finished writing bubble sort, now visualizes, messed with frames and swapping bars to determine when to end swapping
+Aryan - finished writing bubble sort, viusalizes, messed with frames and swapping bars to determine when to end swapping

+May 22

+David - took code from working bubble sort and implemented it in the formal bubble sort class by adding swap method,
+        compartmentalized methods

+Aryan - worked on display methods to change color when reaches end, took most of period fixing an error in the display

+May 23

+Both - worked together to finalize class structure and how to implement each of the sorts with the visualizer, now have working bubble sort visualizer that uses visual class

+May 24